SIMOHAMMED22/alx-system_engineering-devops/0x02-shell_redirections/README.md

 : ls -lt | head -n 10/ Create a script that takes a list of words as input and prints only words that appear exactly ONCE : sort |uniq -u
 Display lines containing the pattern “root” from the file /etc/passwd : grep "root" /etc/passwd / Display the number of lines that contain the pattern “bin” in the file /etc/passwd : grep -c "bin" /etc/passwd / Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.: grep -A 3 "root" /etc/passwd / Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.: grep -v 'bin' /etc/passwd
-Display all lines of the file /etc/ssh/sshd_config starting with a letter.: grep '^[a-zA-Z]' /etc/ssh/sshd_config Replace all characters A and c from input to Z and e respectively . : tr Ac Ze
+Display all lines of the file /etc/ssh/sshd_config starting with a letter.: grep '^[a-zA-Z]' /etc/ssh/sshd_config Replace all characters A and c from input to Z and e respectively . : tr Ac Ze / Create a script that removes all letters c and C from input. :echo "$1" | tr -d 'cC'